N8-B/blog/atom-export-packages-confs.md

 `filename=my-custom/atom-configuration-pkgs/packages.txt`

-Another way is **fork** the [repo](https://github.com/juliomatcom/atom-configuration-pkgs) and replaces the config files in *confs/* folder and packages.txt for your owns.
+Another way is **fork** the [repo](https://github.com/juliomatcom/atom-configuration-pkgs) and replaces the config files in *confs/* folder and packages.txt for yours in the *install.sh* you downloaded.
+Remember change the line 10
+`git clone https://github.com/juliomatcom/atom-configuration-pkgs.git` for your new repo.

 Check the original repo at [https://github.com/juliomatcom/atom-configuration-pkgs](https://github.com/juliomatcom/atom-configuration-pkgs)